Book Inspired Popsicle Stick Puppets

 source: Kristina Buskirk

 Once our puppets were dry, we grabbed our books and read and re-read them while making the puppets read along or act out the story for us.
-Puppets can be used to help teach simple spatial relationship words like over, under, up, down… along with helping kids learn more about the characters in a story and their actions.
+Puppets can be used to help teach simple spatial relationship words like over, under, up, and down, and they can also help kids learn more about the characters in a story and their actions.

 Book Inspired Popsicle Stick Puppets at lifeyourway.net